 Stories are fundamental to who we are as human beings, and who we want to be.
 No culture has existed without stories.
 Stories are how we communicate, remember, and apply significance and meaning to facts.
-If you don't like your story, write a new chapter, a plot twist, or a new book… but without them we lose focus, drift to becoming something we never intended or let someone else tell our story for us.
+If you are passionate about the path that you are already on, you're ready to expand the horizon and envision the next chapter.
+If you don't like your story, you can write a new chapter, a plot twist, or a new book… but without them we lose focus, drift to becoming something we never intended or let someone else tell our story for us.

 Author and authenticity have the same root.
 When you author your story you step into your power, let go of regret, apply significance and meaning to your life, and become your true self.
 It adds overall intensity to how you show up in life.